 Labor Day Lift Off

 The countdown to lift off has already begun.
-On Labor Day weekend, be prepared for lift off at the Colorado Springs Labor Day Lift Off, where the festival will have its massive hot air balloon launch.
+On Labor Day weekend, be prepared to take to the skies at the Colorado Springs Labor Day Lift Off, where the festival will have its massive hot air balloon launch.
 Aptly called “the most colorful weekend of the year,” the tradition will be celebrated from Memorial Park in Colorado Springs.
 The early morning balloon ascension will fill the city skyline.
 The kaleidoscope of colors has been happening for over 45 years, making this cherished summer celebration one of the largest ballooning events in the country.
-You can go up in one of 70+ balloons accompanied by breakfast and drinks from local vendors.
+You can go up in one of around 70 balloons accompanied by breakfast and drinks from local vendors.
 And new this year is the Lace Up & Lift Off Orangetheory 5K race.

 Colorado Springs sits at the eastern foot of the Rocky Mountains and is home to one of the nation’s most famous landmarks, Pikes Peak.
 Author Katharine Lee Bates was so taken by the summit that she penned the still-popular patriotic anthem, “America the Beautiful” in 1885.
-Visitors can ascend this 115-foot beauty accessible via car, bicycle, or hike.
-Each summer, skilled professional drivers gather to race up the highway during The Broadmoor Pikes Peak International Hill Climb.
+Visitors can ascend this 14,115-foot beauty accessible via car, bicycle, or hike.
+During the last weekend of June, skilled professional drivers gather to race up the highway during The Broadmoor Pikes Peak International Hill Climb.
 This year, the aptly named Race to the Clouds is celebrating its 100th year milestone.

 Two other sites to include on your Colorado Springs to-do list are the Garden of the Gods and the Cave of the Winds.
 As you can see, you won’t fall short of things to do in this city, being an added bonus after attending the vibrant hot air balloon festival.